Contrast-Security-OSS/docs/content/installation/netcore/configuration/YAML-properties-netcore.md

   * **dotnet**:

-    * **app_pool_blacklist**: Set a list of application pool names that the agent does not instrument or analyze.
-Names must be formatted as a comma-separated list.
-    * **app_pool_whitelist**: Set a list of application pool names that the agent instruments or analyzes.
-If set, other application pools are ignored.
-Whitelist takes precedence over blacklist.
-Names must be formatted as a comma-separated list.
-    * **enable_clr2_analysis**: Enable instrumentation and analysis of application pools targeting CLR2.
-    * **enable_chaining**: Enable the profiler chaining feature to allow Contrast to work alongside other tools that use the CLR Profiling API.
-    * **enable_dvnr**: Indicate that the agent should produce a report that summarizes application hosting on the server (e.g., CLR versions, bitness or pipeline modes).
     * **enable_instrumentation_optimizations**: Indicate that the agent should allow CLR optimizations of JIT-compiled methods.
     * **enable_jit_inlining**: Indicate that the agent should allow the CLR to inline methods that are not instrumented by Contrast.
-    * **enable_transparency_checks**: Indicate that the agent should allow the CLR to perform transparency checks under full trust.
-    * **restart_iis_on_config_change**: Indicate that the agent should automatically restart IIS to apply certain configuration changes (e.g., `app_pool_blacklist`).
     * **skip_profiler_check**: Indicate that the agent should not check for other profilers before starting.
     * **thread_analysis**: Valid values are `full` or `web`. `Full` indicates instrumenting all threading operations to fully follow dataflow. `Web` indicates following dataflow only through built-in sync and async web operations, but not user-managed threads/tasks.
 Using `web` can improve agent performance.
-    * **web_module_whitelist**: Responses for request paths (e.g., HttpRequest.Path) that match this regex are not analyzed.
-See the [troubleshooting article](troubleshooting-netissues.html#zero) for more information. <br> Example: WebResource.axd

 ### Inventory properties